oliverpk2000/blog/src/posts/dictionary-making-of.md

 up to date enough that it was very difficult to find words that didn't have an entry.
 It also had phonetics data which I added to the website.

+Once I implemented the functions to get and show the data, the website was ready to launch.